 Part-Time Associate Therapist (Maryland only)

 I believe by exploring our past experiences and relationships we can find answers to better understand our own behaviors and thought processes.
 Our best healing happens throughout the context of a safe relationship and that is what I offer in therapy; a safe place where my client can explore their pain, hurt, and confusion in order to heal and live the most meaningful life possible!
 I am a transracial, Chinese adoptee and the unique challenges adoptees face.
 I am passionate about helping other adoptees navigate their adoptee identity and better understand how their adoption has impacted them throughout their lives and today.
 I use an attachment/psychodynamic based framework to guide my work.

 Emma graduated from the George Washington University with her Master of Arts in Clinical Mental Health Counseling.
-She is currently under the supervision of Carroll Martin and works with teens, families, and adults in Maryland.
+She is currently under the supervision of Carroll Martin, LCSW and works with teens, families, and adults in Maryland.
 Her master’s training also included training at the Center for Adoption Support and Education.

 Christa Carlton, LCSW, LICSW, LCSW-C, RYT

 Senior Therapist: Teens, Adults, and Families (DC, Maryland, and Virginia)